 - a CT scan, to create images of VMs affecting bones

-VMs can be very difficult to treat and often grow back after removal.
-So a VM is usually treated only if it:
+Venous malformations can be very hard to treat, and often remain after treatment.
+So they're usually treated only if they:

-- harms body functions such as breathing or vision
+- harm body functions such as breathing or vision

-- causes bleeding that is frequent, hard to stop, or involves internal organs (such as the stomach, liver, or intestines)
+- cause bleeding that happens often, is hard to stop, or involves internal organs (such as the stomach, liver, or intestines)

-Evaluation by a vascular anomaly specialist is recommended for VMs in sensitive areas such as the face, neck, hands, or feet or when VMs affect internal organs.
+A vascular anomaly specialist should check VMs in sensitive areas, such as the face, neck, hands, or feet or those that affect internal organs.

-VM treatment may include doctors from several different specialties and include:
+Treatment may involve doctors from several different specialties and include:

-- sclerotherapy: injection of a chemical into a VM to shrink it; usually done by an interventional radiologist (a doctor who specializes in minimally invasive, targeted treatments)
+- sclerotherapy: injection of a chemical into a VM to shrink it.
+This usually is done by an interventional radiologist (a doctor who specializes in minimally invasive, targeted treatments)

 - surgery: an option when the VM is small or in the digestive tract.
-Complete removal is essential to keep the VM from growing back.
+Complete removal is essential to keep the VM from coming back.

-- combined therapy: surgery can be done in combination with sclerotherapy to improve appearance or function
+- combined therapy: Surgery, in combination with sclerotherapy, can improve appearance or function.

-- compression garments: tight-fitting clothing that compresses the VM to reduce swelling, pain, and the potential for injury and bleeding
+- compression garments: These tight-fitting clothes press on the VM to ease swelling, pain, and the potential for injury and bleeding.

 - cutaneous laser: treatments at the surface of the skin to reduce discoloration

-- endovascular laser: a tiny laser fiber inserted into veins of the VM to try to close them.
+- endovascular laser: A tiny laser fiber is put into veins of the VM to try to close them.
 This also may be done by an interventional radiologist.

-- medicines: treatment with medicines might be done when other treatments have not been successful, or in combination with sclerotherapy or surgery
+- medicines: Doctors might use medicines when other treatments aren't successful, or in combination with sclerotherapy or surgery.

-VMs tend to get bigger as a child grows.
+VMs grow along with a child, so tend to get bigger as the child grows.
 Regular follow-up with your doctor is important.

-Research is ongoing for both the treatment of VMs and the prevention of regrowth after treatment.
-New medicines and genetic research for VMs and other vascular problems are advancing and new treatments might be available in the next few years.
+Research continues into treatments and ways to prevent regrowth after treatment.
+New medicines and genetic research for these and other vascular problems are advancing.
+New treatments might be available in the next few years.